Discover 'a silver thread in a ribbon of green' flowing through Edinburgh

 WALKWAY UPDATE 2015 - Check out our new Audio Trail click in the sign image

 The Water of Leith Walkway is a beautiful 12 3/4 mile walk through the heart of Edinburgh, however, there are sometimes engineering works and walkway diversions in place - subscribe to our blog for the latest information.
-There are currently - NO CLOSURES OR DIVERSIONS
+There is currently a small closure between Newhaven Road and Anderson Place (at the Bonnington end of the Walkway) with a short local diversion onto the cycle path in place, this is due to a suspect wall and has been closed for safety reasons.

 Learn about our heritage and wildlife through a variety of Education and Event Programmes